th2-net/th2-docs/content/docs/versions/1-7/fundamentals/key-concepts.md

 ## External Box

 _External box_ is an option that allows users to run any th2 box runtime on a local machine like it is already a part of the Kubernetes cluster.
-To enable this work mode, configure the custom resource to `extended-settings.externalBox.enable:true` This feature is very useful for temporarily running scripts for specific tasks (including testing activities).
+To enable this work mode, configure the custom resource to `extended-settings.externalBox.enabled:true` This feature is very useful for temporarily running scripts for specific tasks (including testing activities).
 External boxes can also be used to test and debug a new th2 box or run th2 boxes only when required.